Tanz0rz/haxe-fmod/extension/haxe/core-api-system.md

 The portType argument of CoreSystem.attachChannelGroupToPort.
 Desktop and web outputs have no ports and report FMOD_ERR_UNSUPPORTED.

 ## FMOD_REVERB_MAXINSTANCES
-verdict: covered The four reverb instances are addressed by index 0 to 3 on Reverb.set, Reverb.get, and Reverb.off.
+verdict: bound
+Type: haxefmod.studio.Types.FmodLimits
+FmodLimits.REVERB_MAXINSTANCES.
+The instance argument of Reverb.set, Reverb.get, and Reverb.off runs from 0 to one below it.

 ## FMOD_REVERB_PRESETS
 verdict: covered Every preset is a ReverbProperties static on Reverb with the same name, Reverb.PRESET_OFF through Reverb.PRESET_UNDERWATER, for Reverb.set.